jocoos-public/dev-book/_pages/about.md

 > ##### Contact
 >
-> Feel free let me know if you have curious things. support@jocoos.com {: .block-tip }
+> Feel free to let me know if you have curious things. support@jocoos.com {: .block-tip }

 -------------